 Proposed:

-The PCP is following a wakeup schedule, with 1 awake BI out of every 4 beacon
+The PCP is following a wakeup schedule, with 1 A-BI out of every 4 beacon

 intervals.
-The non-PCP STA A is also following a wakeup schedule, with 1 awake BI out of every 2 beacon intervals.
-In addition, STA A performs unscheduled power save during BI 0, and also during BI 2 to(#240) BI 4.
-STA A is required to stay awake during the following CBAP after receiving an ATIM frame in BI 2.
-An ATIM frame received during BI 4 however serves as a traffic indication and PCP will transmit frames to STA A only after STA A (#234)is in the awake state.
+The non-PCP STA A is also following a wakeup schedule, with 1 A-BI out of every 2 beacon intervals.
+In addition, STA A performs unscheduled power save during beacon interval 0, and also during beacon interval 2 to(#240) BI 4.
+STA A is required to stay awake during the following CBAP after receiving an ATIM frame in beacon interval 2.
+An ATIM frame received during beacon interval 4 however serves as a traffic indication and PCP will transmit frames to STA A only after STA A (#234)is in the awake state.

 2011.25